-(* do not look at 30-day SEC yield, 12-month trailing Yield or Dividend yield – these form part of the 20% – the fairly irrelevant chunk)
+(Important note: Look at Yield-to-Maturity when choosing a Bond ETF.
+Do not look at any of the following: 30-day SEC yield, 12-month trailing Yield or Dividend yield – these form part of Pareto’s 20% – the fairly irrelevant chunk)

 Now that you know that Bond prices do not matter…

-In fact all those metrics can be aggregated up in order to compare different Bonds (and Bond ETFs).
+In fact all those metrics can be aggregated up in order to compare the risk for different Bond ETFs.

-For Bond ETFs you sometimes need to be patient – in a rising yield environment you are fully protected if you hold the Bond ETF for a period of roughly 2x duration (in years)
+For Bond ETFs you sometimes need to be patient – in a rising yield environment you are fully protected if you hold the Bond ETF for a period up to 2x duration (in years)

 This time can be shorter – it does matter when rates stop rising (hence my Bond ETF calculator)

-As a reminder, Cash by definition has a duration (and yield) of 0 (or close to for Money Market Funds)
+Cash by definition has a duration (and yield) of 0 (or close to for Money Market Funds).
+No risk, no return.